tina1401-strg/PandA-25-26-IR-Starter-Repo-3/README.md

 ## Where to work

 Edit `part3/app.py`:
-- In `find_spans`: **Copy your solution from part 2**.
+- ToDo 1: At line 7: Copy your solution from part 2 into `find_spans`
-- Around line 113: **extend the search** so the app accepts multiple words and shows only sonnets that contain *all* of them (logical AND).
-Split the raw input into words, search per word, and combine results before handing them to `print_results`.
+- ToDo 2: At line 122: Split the string on white space
+- ToDo 3: At line 74: Implement function `combine_results` to merge two search results